gamzabox/humble-ai-cli/README.md

 - Limits how many prior turns are sent back to the model via the `contextRetentionTurns` setting (defaults to the last 3 turns, supports disabling or sending the full history).
 - Works with either OpenAI or Ollama providers as defined in `~/.humble-ai-cli/config.json`.
 - Ships with a built-in system prompt and appends optional user rules from `~/.humble-ai-cli/user-rules.md`.
+- Runs scripted conversations via `humble-ai-cli exec <workflow.md>`, executing multiple prompts from a workflow file in a single session.
 - Built-in slash commands:
   - `/help` – show available commands.
   - `/new` – start a fresh session (clears in-memory history).